Are you excited for Cars 3? Do you remember what happened in Cars 1 and Cars 2? I’m here to help! Spoilers for Cars 1 and Cars 2 below.

 You see, the participants of the World Grand Prix are required to use a new clean fuel, but that’s really a plot to drive the demand for regular gas.
 The villains temper with the clean fuel to make it explode, hoping the public will become scared of new fuels.
 The spies elucidate the evil plan with Mater’s help.

-Planes is a story set in the same universe but with different characters.
+Planes is an unconnected story set in the same universe.
 It was made by DisneyToon Studios, with oversight from John Lasseter.
-It was intended to be direct-to-video, but Planes ended up getting a theatrical release, and it did so well that the sequel, Planes: Fire and Rescue, got a theatrical release too.
+It was intended to be direct-to-video, but it ended up getting a theatrical release, and it did well enough for a sequel, Planes: Fire and Rescue, to get a theatrical release too.

-Planes was made on a budget of $50 million while Cars was made on $120 million.
-You can see it reuses the same animations quite a bit.
-It’s a more typical underdog story.
+Planes was made on a budget of $50 million (compared to Cars’ $120 million).
 It’s about a crop duster who wants to be a racer and ends up taking part in a race around the world.
-In the sequel, he trains as a firefighter.
+It’s a typical underdog story, but I frankly enjoyed the world-travelling aspect of it.
+In the sequel, the same plane trains as a firefighter.